fluttercommunity/flutter_workmanager/IOS_SETUP.md

 ## Enabling Background Fetch

+>  ⚠️  Background fetch this is currently the *only* supported way to do background work on iOS with work manager: **One off tasks** or **Periodic tasks** are available on Android only for now! (see #109)

 Background fetching is very different compared to Android's Background Jobs.
-In order for your app to support Background Fetch, you have to enable the *Background Modes* capability in Xcode for your app's Target and check the *Background fetch* mode checkbox:
+In order for your app to support Background Fetch, you have to add the *Background Modes* capability in Xcode for your app's Target and check *Background fetch*:

 ![Screenshot of Background Fetch Capabilities tab in Xcode ](.art/ios_background_mode_fetch.png)